 The silver collector’s coin features a shielded Greek hoplite (soldier) on the front, and extended spears appear in the background.

 On the arch, one can see the words “Thermopylae – 480 BC,” the year of the minting and the name “Leonidas.”

 On the back of the coin, one can see a depiction of the ancient Greek warriors facing the invading Persians.

 In the center are the words “2,500 years since the Battle of Thermopylae,” the coat of arms of Greece and the words “Hellenic Republic.”

 Greece will also issue a commemorative coin celebrating the 2,500th anniversary of the Naval Battle of Salamis.
-Its nominal value will be €10 and collectors will be able to buy it.
+Its nominal value will be €10 and collectors will soon be able to buy that as well.

-The €2 commemorative coins, special euro coins which are minted and issued by member states belonging to the Eurozone since 2004, can freely circulate all across the Eurozone.
+The €2 commemorative coins, special euro coins which have been minted and issued by member states belonging to the Eurozone since 2004, can freely circulate all across the Eurozone.